 Follow us on Twitter – qlgf_gb

-The future role of the Quaker LGBT+ Fellowship
+The role of the Quaker Gender and Sexual Diversity Community

 A welcoming fellowship

-QLGF has been an active national fellowship and campaigning group serving the needs of LGBT+ Friends for many years and as you know was named Community Group of the Year in 2013 by Stonewall.
+Before QGSDC, Quaker Lesbian and Gay Fellowship was an active national fellowship and campaigning group serving the needs of LGBT+ Friends for many years and was named Community Group of the Year in 2013 by Stonewall.
 We have been building on this encouragement by pursuing our outreach to the LGBT+ community, including several successful recent Gatherings focussing on sexual ethics and on the experience of Transgender people.
 We still hope to pursue these themes further.

 A space for all

 Some people find that T sits uncomfortably with LGB.
-The experiences of gender variance is distinct from sexuality and sexual orientation, except that in either case, you have to face ‘coming-out’ to family and friends, you encounter discrimination and you have to reconcile your self-knowledge with your faith and culture.
+The experiences of gender diversity is distinct from sexuality and sexual orientation, except that in either case, you have to face ‘coming-out’ to family and friends, you encounter discrimination and you have to reconcile your self-knowledge with your faith and culture.
 Our Quaker testimony to equality acknowledges those people whose sexual orientation or gender identity might distance them from community, work and worship.
-LGBT has come to represent a strong mutually supportive community, affirming the lives of diverse people.
-QLGF tries to be an active space for all who value the gifts and fellowship of the LGBT community.
+LGBT+ has come to represent a strong mutually supportive community, affirming the lives of diverse people.
+QGSDC tries to be an active space for all who value the gifts and fellowship of the LGBT+ community.

-- increasing QLGF activity online via our website, Twitter and Facebook;
+- increasing QGSDC activity online via our website, Twitter and Facebook;

 - forming small task groups to undertake more limited activities;